The name of the Club shall be the Northern King Charles Spaniel Club.

 An independent scrutineer shall be appointed by the Committee for the purpose of counting postal ballots.

-One third of the Committee shall retire annually by rotation with the option of re-election without nomination, the four longest serving to start conduct of the Member, determine that a Special General Meeting of the rotation.
-Any members voted on the Committee will take the rotational place of the members they replace.
-Officers shall retire in four-year rotation and shall be eligible for re-election without nomination.
+One third of the Committee shall retire annually by rotation with the option of re-election without nomination, the four longest serving to start conduct of the Member, determine that a Special General Meeting of the Club shall be called for the purpose of passing a resolution to expel him/her.

 No person whilst an undischarged bankrupt may serve on the Committee or hold any other office or appointment within a Kennel Club Registered Society.